benjiheath/catwiki/README.md

 ## Cat wiki

-Here I gain a strong introduction to Typescript and the world of back-end development with the PERN stack.
+Here I gain a strong introduction to Typescript and the world of back-end development.

 #### Main technologies used: